bhall2001/revigniter-restserver/README.md

 ## Authentication

-This class also provides rudimentary support for HTTP basic authentication and/or the securer HTTP digest access authentication.
+The RestController Library also provides rudimentary support for HTTP basic authentication and/or the securer HTTP digest access authentication.

 You can enable basic authentication by setting the gConfig["rest_auth"] to "basic".
-The gConfig["rest_valid_logins"] directive can then be used to set the usernames and passwords able to log in to your system.
-The class will automatically send all the correct headers to trigger the authentication dialogue:
+The gConfig["rest_valid_logins"] directive is used to set the usernames and passwords that are able to log in to your system.
+The Library will automatically send all the correct headers to trigger the authentication dialogue:
 ```
 put "password" into gConfig["rest_valid_logins"]["username"]
 put "secure123" into gConfig["rest_valid_logins"]["other_person"]
 ```
 Enabling digest auth is similarly easy.
 Configure your desired logins in the config file like above, and set gConfig["rest_auth"] to "digest".
 The class will automatically send out the headers to enable digest auth.

-If you're tying this library into an AJAX endpoint where clients authenticate using PHP sessions then you may not like either of the digest nor basic authentication methods.
-In that case, you can tell the REST Library what PHP session variable to check for.
-If the variable exists, then the user is authorized.
-It will be up to your application to set that variable.
-You can define the variable in $config['auth_source'].
-Then tell the library to use a php session variable by setting $config['rest_auth'] to session.

-All three methods of authentication can be secured further by using an IP whitelist.
+All methods of authentication can be secured further by using an IP whitelist.
 If you enable gConfig["rest_ip_whitelist_enabled"] in your config file, you can then set a list of allowed IPs.

 Any client connecting to your API will be checked against the whitelisted IP list.
 If they're on the list, they'll be allowed access.
-If not, sorry, no can do hombre.
+If not, they will not be able to access the API.
 The whitelist is a comma-separated string:
 ```
 put "123.456.789.0, 987.654.32.1" into gConfig["rest_ip_whitelist"]
 ```